-Honesty can be therapeutic as much as sexuality can be liberating, so our host quickly sets the mood with a stripped down title track, featuring a pounding drum beat and accompanying synth vamp credited to his keyboardist, Dr. Fink, giving someone other than Prince their first musical credit on one of his albums (Andrè Cymone has uncredited vocal harmonies on Prince‘s “Why You Wanna Treat Me So Bad?” and Chris Moon was given co-writing credits on For You‘s “Soft and Wet”).
+Honesty can be therapeutic as much as sexuality can be liberating, so our host quickly sets the mood with a stripped-down title track, featuring a pounding drum beat and accompanying synth vamp credited to his keyboardist, Dr. Fink.
+This makes him the first person to be rewarded with a musical credit on a Prince album (Andrè Cymone has uncredited vocal harmonies on Prince‘s “Why You Wanna Treat Me So Bad?” and Chris Moon was given co-writing credits on For You‘s “Soft and Wet”).
 The real star of the show is the lyrics, as that unmistakable falsetto finally begins to open up about what’s he really been thinking about behind this cute poppy facade; fucking.

-It’s important to point out Dirty Mind was quickly recorded between May and June of 1980 at Prince’s home in Orono, MN, where he briefly stayed from December 1979 until the following December.
-In the nearly a year from his self-titled record release to this one, Prince embarked on his first tour, The Prince Tour, a month after Prince was released, doing a few shows in the American Southwest before returning to Minnesota to find a place to stay.
-He was then able to attach his tour to The Rick James ’80 Tour, and began opening all the shows across the U.S. from December-May, oftentimes stealing the show from Rick and his band with his energetic rockstar-like stage show approach, creating animosity between the two groups that was only intensified due to opposing ideologies between the two groups.
+It’s important to point out Dirty Mind was quickly recorded between May and June 1980 at Prince’s home in Orono, MN, where he briefly stayed from December 1979 until the following December.
+In the nearly-a-year from his self-titled record release to this one, Prince embarked on his first tour, The Prince Tour, a month after Prince was released, doing a few shows in the American Southwest before returning to Minnesota to find a place to stay.
+He was then able to attach his tour to The Rick James ’80 Tour, and began opening all the shows across the U.S. from December to May, oftentimes stealing the show from Rick and his band with his energetic rock star-like stage show approach, creating animosity between the two groups that was only intensified due to opposing ideologies between them.

 Side two is where pop and funk really fuse with new wave, as “Uptown,” the lead single, starts off with the imagery of a utopia that is quickly punctured by a woman asking him if he’s gay, leading to him coolly responding, “No, are you?”
 This, of course, ends up with Prince fucking her, but not until after she dances in the street for him.
 It sounds like heaven on Earth, but when you think about Prince being a part of a scene in Minneapolis, an area populated with other young musicians, “Uptown” becomes an anthem of sorts for the open-minded city dweller looking for some fun.
 “Uptown” was credited to Prince, but the heavy bass line was apparently created by Andrè Cymone, who left Prince’s band shortly after this album.
 If so, then it’s a shame this thumping bass line was never credited to the proper person, as it propels the song along, giving Prince room to let his falsetto fall into the groove.
 Although a major contributor was now gone, on “Head,” the next track, a key member of his later band, The Revolution, was introduced.